ogunbor/pinocchio_vault/README.md

   - [tests](src/tests/) - all tests are defined here

-    - **Note:** we are using mollusk-svm for local testing , its a lightweight solana testing framework where we can run the tests in a local environment without the need of a full solana cluster and also load any program
+    - **Note:** we are using mollusk-svm - a lightweight solana testing framework for running tests in a local environment without the need of a full solana cluster
-    - [elfs](src/tests/elfs/) - compiled solana elfs can be added here and loaded while testing
+    - [elfs](src/tests/elfs/) - compiled solana elfs can be added here and loaded to mollusk while testing
     - [mod.rs](src/tests/mod.rs) - has the tests for the program but we can split the tests into multiple files

   - [error.rs](program/src/error.rs) - program errors are listed here